 Fraternities and sororities have a long and rich history in the United States.
 The year 1776 saw the birth of both the United States of America and Phi Beta Kappa, the first American society bearing a Greek letter name.
-Phi Beta Kappa was founded December 5, 1776, at the college of William and Mary in Williamsburg, Virginia, the second oldest college in America.
+Phi Beta Kappa was founded on December 5, 1776, at the College of William and Mary in Williamsburg, Virginia, the second oldest college in America.

 Greek life has been part of San Francisco State University’s history since 1928 with the installation of the Epsilon Chapter of Delta Phi Upsilon at San Francisco State Teachers’ College (Franciscan, 1928).
 Currently, 49 Greek organizations are formally recognized at SF State under the umbrella of the United Greek Council.

 It is a common assumption that all Greek organizations are alike.
-Greek lettered organizations are vastly diverse and represent various principles and values.
+Greek-lettered organizations are vastly diverse and represent various principles and values.

 Our fraternity and sorority life break into various councils based upon values, principles, culture, service, social, and much more.
 These councils include: